2. SpaceStudio User Guide#

 2.4.
 Application Components#

-Application components, or application-specific user-defined functions, are programming elements whose implementation is defined by the system designer.
+Application components, or application-specific user-defined functions, are programming elements with implementations defined by the system designer.
 An application component can be a functional or non-functional element of the application.
 In the case of a non-functional element, the application component implementation is composed of computation timing and communication budget based on the application specification.

 2.4.1.
 Modules#